ZMA299/RAG-ChatBot-/README.md

-# Axion RAG Chatbot, Senior Refactor
+# Axion RAG Chatbot V2

 This version keeps the working behavior of the original bot but separates the system into production-style components: